Academic Integrity Code

 (6) Other as determined by faculty or department policy.

 The outcome will be documented on the violation form.
 The student will be sent a copy of the form and the Academic Integrity Code.
-A copy of the form will also be sent to the Vice President for Academic Affairs.
+A copy of the form will also be sent to the Dean of Academic Affairs.

 Within two weeks after the hearing, the student and faculty will be informed in writing of the Committee’s determination of academic code violation.
 If the committee finds that a violation of the Academic Integrity Code did occur, the outcome determined by the faculty will be upheld.
 If the Committee finds in favor of the appeal, no sanctions will be imposed.

-All records of violations of the Academic Integrity Code will be maintained by the Vice President for Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.
+All records of violations of the Academic Integrity Code will be maintained by the Vice President for Learning and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.

 - When more than one documented violation has occurred by the same student, the Vice President for Learning will convene the Academic Integrity Committee.
 The student will be notified of the charges, the date of the meeting and will receive a copy of the Academic Integrity Code.